Program of All-Inclusive Care for the Elderly

-We know that seniors’ wellbeing is not just limited to the physical needs, but emotional and social interactions as well.
+We know that older adults’ well-being is not just limited to the physical needs, but emotional and social interactions as well.
 We address the whole person when we look at their health care needs.

 Stress-free Health Care Management

-Our interdisciplinary team coordinates and partners with seniors and their loved ones on every aspect of care to simplify keeping our participants independent and healthy as possible.
+Our interdisciplinary team coordinates and partners with older adults and their loved ones on every aspect of care to simplify keeping our participants independent and healthy as possible.

 Benefits of PACE

-Rocky Mountain PACE delivers all needed medical and supportive services to seniors with chronic care needs while maintaining independence in their homes for as long as possible.
+Rocky Mountain PACE delivers all needed medical and supportive services to older adults with chronic care needs while maintaining independence in their homes for as long as possible.
 Rocky Mountain PACE services include the following: